 Each creator faced off with a competitor to highlight the new features of the game and showcase the incredible excitement of becoming a real-life Jedi, all while seeing who would be the high scorer and who would have to take a bath in blue milk (yes, you read that right).
 With a cameo in each other’s videos, the campaign became a connected series.

-Overall, the content produced by Portal A included 13 total videos across YouTube, Twitter, and Instagram, generating more than 4M organic views and 100K social engagements.
+Overall, the content produced by Portal A included 13 total videos across platforms like YouTube and Twitter, generating more than 4M organic views and 100K social engagements.
 More than 250K viewers directly clicked through to watch both videos, and the average ‘like’ ratio of the videos was 97%, speaking to how much the branded content resonated with the audience.

 Upside-Down Kitchen with Glad Press’n Seal